RitwikGanguly/Movie-Recommendation-System/README.md

 - Then by the **Content based NLP** the model is trained for test.
 - Last but not the least **Streamlit** is used to frame this in a web version.

-> THE GREATER VERSION OF THIS IS ALSO MADE, WHERE WE USED HTML, CSS, DJANGO FOR WEB DESIGNING....
-Available on - https://github.com/RitwikGanguly/MovieYourNight
+> THE GREATER VERSION OF THIS IS ALSO MADE, WHERE WE USED HTML, CSS, DJANGO FOR WEB DESIGNING, Available on - https://github.com/RitwikGanguly/MovieYourNight